Then, if you’ve not already done so, register your school for FREE. This only takes a minute.

 Sam Olubodun, Meadow Primary School, Cheshire

-N.B.: As the programme ends in December 2017, it is no longer possible to join as an Expert Centre, however a number of networks are still running, and you would be very welcome to join their sessions where available.
+N.B.: As the programme ends in July 2018, it is no longer possible to join as a new Expert Centre.
+However, a number of networks are still running, and you would be very welcome to join their sessions where available.
 Get in touch with us on 0844 372 2126 or at firstname.lastname@example.org for more information.

 *The GLP is funded by the UK government.
 All schools can join the programme, but funding is only available to Key Stages 2 and 3 in state schools in England.
 The GLP in England (GLP-E) is managed by a consortium of partners: Pearson (lead), Geographical Association, UCL Institute of Education, Oxfam UK, Royal Geographical Society (with IBG), SSAT and Think Global.